vibhoothi/attendance-tracker/README.md

-# NewsPortal
+# News Portal
-NCP Project.
-Uses JSP, JDBC, MySQL
+Netcentric Programming Project.

+A basic news portal which uses JSP, JDBC and MySQL.